eclab/mason/README.md

 Replace User with the username of this repo, Repo with mason, and if you want the latest version replace Tag with -SNAPSHOT (to get the latest), otherwise you can replace Tag with a specific short commit id, or version id if there is a release.
 If you are using gradle or some other build tool see the instructions on https://jitpack.io/.

-MASON can also be built by following the instructions in the README here https://github.com/eclab/mason/blob/master/mason/README
+MASON can also be built by following the instructions in the README here https://github.com/eclab/mason/blob/master/mason/README and it will include the sim directory so as to run the example simulations.
+Also, there are instructions for building the 3d simulation examples there as well.